svelte-components/svant/docs/src/routes/checkbox/demo.md

       },
       {
         property: 'checked',
-        description: 'Specifies whether the checkbox is selected.',
-        type: 'Boolean',
-        default: 'false'
-      },
-      {
-        property: 'defaultChecked',
-        description: 'Specifies the initial state: whether or not the checkbox is selected.',
+        description: 'Specifies whether the checkbox is selected.
+Can be used for 2 way binding.',
         type: 'Boolean',
         default: 'false'
       },